 What is the “usable” range of a mass flow controller?
 Is usable range the same as turndown ratio?
-Before we answer these questions, lets make sure we’re all grounded on the basics, like what is a mass flow controller (MFC) and where are they used.
+Before we answer these questions, let's make sure we’re all grounded on the basics, like what is a mass flow controller (MFC) and where are they used.

 Let me start with an analogy.
 If you’re buying a car and the salesperson tells you that the car has a top speed of 250 miles/hr (402 kilometers/hr), what is the usable range of that capability?
-Well, it may depend if you’re driving on the autobahn in Germany or though Staten Island in New York City.
+Well, it may depend if you’re driving on the autobahn in Germany or through Staten Island in New York City.
 But we can all agree that having the ability to go that fast - and actually being able to take advantage of it - are very different things.
-Drivers on Staten Island New York might never get to drive above 50 miles/hr (80 km/hr) so the entire range from 50 to 250 mi/hr (80 to 402 km/hr) would not be usable, and having that ability provides no real benefit.
-In a similar way, having an MFC with a wide turndown may sound great, but can you really take advantage of that capability?
+Drivers on Staten Island, New York might never get to drive above 50 miles/hr (80 km/hr) so the entire range from 50 to 250 mi/hr (80 to 402 km/hr) would not be usable, and having that ability provides no real benefit.
+In a similar way, having a mass flow controller with a wide turndown may sound great, but can you really take advantage of that capability?
 The answer is, it depends on the specific application.
 The needs in a chemical process research application are very different from a food & beverage application or a thin film deposition application.

 The ability of the valve to maintain stable control at low flow rates / wide turndowns is the next consideration.
 The device can only control down to the maximum leak rate past the valve.
 As these are control valves, NOT shut off valves, the ability of the valve to control at very low rates depends on that valve being almost as good as a shut off valve.
 This depends on the type of control valve, the valve seat material, the full scale range of the device and how the device is set up for dynamic response.
 If you have a 100 sccm device (nice low full scale flow rate) with a 1000:1 turndown, that valve needs to “shut off” to less than 0.1 sccm.
 If you have a valve with a wide control range, elastomer valve seat and a reasonable (relatively slow) response time, this type of “shut off” / turndown is possible.
 But in more challenging applications where the valve seat is metal or PTFE, or the line pressure is high (reduced valve control range), or the dynamic response is tuned to be fast acting, the ability of that control valve to “shut off” will be compromised.
 While a device spec sheet may claim wide turndown, be sure you understand the practical limitations of that valve and as its ability to “shut down”.

 In thin film deposition applications (semiconductor, solar cell, fiber optic, metal and glass coating), there may be multiple steps in the process some with high flow rates and some with low.
-Having a device with a wide usable range could reduce the number of MFCs required in the system to cover the full range of flow rates required.
+Having a device with a wide usable range could reduce the number of gas flow controllers required in the system to cover the full range of flow rates required.
 In these applications they typically determine the set point that delivers the desired results and rely on the repeatability of the device to deliver the desired result.

 In chemical and petrochemical research applications, the wider the usable range the more flexibility the users gets from the device.
 But, in these applications they are often doing mass balance on all of the feeds / inputs and product & waste / outputs and accuracy tends to be very important.
 With the desire for high accuracy, the usable range may be limited.